March 17 - Zero Tax Increase

 How Much Will Taxes Increase?

 There are no new taxes.
-This particular levy was last approved by voters in 2015 and is set to expire this year.
+This particular levy was last approved by voters in 2015 and is set to expire in 2021.
 Beavercreek residents already see this levy on their tax bill.

 What Happens If It Passes?